WentaoZhan1998/geospaNN/README.md

 ```

 ## Running examples:
+* Python packages time, pandas, seaborn, geopandas, and matplotlib are required to run the following experiments.

 * A simulation experiment with a common spatial setting is shown [here](https://github.com/WentaoZhan1998/geospaNN/blob/main/Example_simulation.md).

 * For the linear regression case, a performance comparison with the R package [BRISC](https://github.com/ArkajyotiSaha/BRISC) is shown [here](https://github.com/WentaoZhan1998/geospaNN/blob/main/Example_linear.md).